A-Cervantes/Chip-8-Emulator/README.md

-# Chip-8-Emulator
+# Chip-8 Emulator

-A simple Chip-8 Emulator written in C
+==A simple Chip-8 Emulator written in C